Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

 We need some technical facts, collected in the following lemma.
 Recall that in the setting of unstable {\esabbr} we can have distinct consistent minimal enablings for an event.
-When $C \vdash_0 e$, $C' \vdash_0 e$, and $C \cup C' \cup \{ e \}$ is consistent, we write $C \conn{e} C'$.
-We denote by $\conn{e}^*$ the transitive closure of the relation $\conn{e}$.
+The following notation will be useful.